Nike Ardilla: Career

 Her next album Nyalakan Api was released in the autumn of 1990, which earned her a third BASF Award, again for Best Selling Album.
 Her fourth album, Matahariku was released in the summer of 1991 and was followed in the spring of 1992 by Biarlah Aku Mengalah, which was featured on Musik Plus.
-After winning Best Selling Album consecutively at the 1993 BASF Awards, Ardilla released the greatest hits album, Tinggallah Ku Sendiri (The Best Of).
+After winning Best Selling Album consecutively at the 1993 BASF Awards, Nike released the greatest hits album, Tinggallah Ku Sendiri (The Best Of).
 It spawned the hit single "Tinggallah Kusendiri".
-She moved from Billboard Records (now EMI) to Musica Studios for her record Biarkan Cintamu Berlalu, which debuted at number one and earned her the 1994 HDX Best Selling Album award.
+She moved from Blackboard Records (now Universal Music Indonesia) to Musica Studios for her record Biarkan Cintamu Berlalu, which debuted at number one and earned her the 1994 HDX Best Selling Album award.
 Her final album, Sandiwara Cinta, was released on 1 March, 1995.
 The single first began airing on the radio in late February.
 The first version of the Sandiwara Cinta video debuted on TV in late February 1995.
 A second version of the video was released posthumously in April 1995, featuring Ardilla in the style of her idol Marilyn Monroe.
 Sandiwara Cinta won HDX Awards for Best Selling Album, Best Single (Deru Debu), and Best Video Klip MTV Indonesia.

-In addition to singing, Ardilla was also active as an actress and model.
+In addition to singing, Nike was also active as an actress and model.
 In 1986, she joined the cast of the film Kasmaran, starring Ida Iasha and Slamet Rahardjo, in which she played the daughter of Iasha's character.
 In 1988, she starred in one of the best-selling regional film series, Si Kabayan for which she recorded a single for the soundtrack of the film.
 In 1990, Nike starred as the main character in the movie Ricky Nakalnya Anak Muda with actor Ryan Hidayat which became a box office hit.
 Nike continued to produce successful films throughout the period of the late 80s to early 90s.
 She was also successful in several soap operas, including NONE, one of the highly rated soap operas directed by Putu Wijaya.
-In 1990, Ardilla won a modelling competition Gadis Sampul and a "Best Model Catwalk" award in the "LA Model Contest" in Bandung two years prior.
+In 1990, Nike won a modelling competition Gadis Sampul and a "Best Model Catwalk" award in the "LA Model Contest" in Bandung two years prior.